Introduction to 1031 Exchanges

 Full or Partial Tax Deferral

-You can always infuse more cash into the 1031 Exchange transaction but you cannot pull any cash out of the 1031 Exchange without recognizing depreciation recapture and/or capital gain income taxes.
+You can always infuse more cash into the 1031 Exchange transaction but you cannot pull any cash out of the 1031 Exchange without recognizing either a portion or all of the capital gain and depreciation recapture tax liabilities.
 For example, if you acquired property with a $60,000 cash down payment and you are now selling the property and are completing a 1031 Exchange transaction, even the $60,000 initial cash investment must be reinvested in like-kind replacement property in order to defer 100% of your capital gain and depreciation recapture income tax liabilities.

 The only way you can safely pull any cash out of your property without incurring a depreciation recapture and/or capital gain income tax liability is to refinance the property well before your 1031 Exchange transaction starts or after you have completed your 1031 Exchange by acquiring all of your like-kind replacement properties.